Rajpraveen1031/git-demo/README.md

 # git-demo
-This is the one of the github demo
+This is the second of the github demo